Why Become a Psychology Major at McNeese?

 What Can You Do With a Psychology Degree?

-With a bachelor’s degree in psychology you can work in a variety of industries, such as social work, counseling and education.
+With a bachelor’s degree in psychology, you can work in a variety of industries in Louisiana and beyond, such as social work, counseling and education.
 Earn a master’s degree for professional certification or licensure to work in private practice or specialized fields.